 When you discuss your case with your attorney, ask if negligence per se applies to your particular situation.

 Contact an Attorney After Another Driver’s Traffic Violation Caused an Accident

 Traffic laws exist to keep drivers safe on the road.
 When negligent drivers violate those laws, they put others with whom they share the road at risk for accidents, injuries, and even death.
 Many of the most common traffic law violations are also common causes of traffic collisions.
 When law enforcement issues a citation after an accident, it can help your personal injury case by providing evidence or proof of negligence, depending on the violation.

 If you have suffered injuries in a motor vehicle accident, contact an experienced lawyer to help you seek the compensation you deserve for losses related to your accident.
-With offices across both Florida coasts, you can easily reach Dolman Law Group Accident Injury Lawyers, PA, and Sibley Dolman Accident Injury Lawyers, LLP, at 833-552-7274 (833-55-CRASH), or you may contact us online.
+With offices across both Florida coasts, you can easily reach Sibley Dolman Gipe Accident Injury Lawyers, PA, and Sibley Dolman Gipe Accident Injury Lawyers, PA, at 833-552-7274 (833-55-CRASH), or you may contact us online.

 800 North Belcher Road